pytmg/cli/README.md

 **What to expect**:
 - Expect a new version where it uses `curses` rather than `keyboard` + `ansi` modules, for easier use and less obstruction.
+  - I'll aim to keep every function the exact same visually.
   - Obstructions at the moment
     - Needing to install `keyboard` and `ansi`
     - `keyboard` requires root access on UNIX systems